IEEE-NITK/Anti-Anti-Masker/README.md

 ### Basic Terminology:

-Nodes: A node is an executable that uses ROS to communicate with other nodes.
+- Nodes: A node is an executable that uses ROS to communicate with other nodes.
 A ROS Node can be a Publisher or a Subscriber.
 A Publisher puts the messages of a standard message type to a particular topic.
 The Subscriber, on the other hand, subscribes to the topic and receives the messages that are published to the topic.
-Messages: ROS data type used upon subscribing or publishing to a topic.
+- Messages: ROS data type used upon subscribing or publishing to a topic.
-Topics: Nodes can publish messages to a topic as well as subscribe to a topic to receive messages.
+- Topics: Nodes can publish messages to a topic as well as subscribe to a topic to receive messages.
-Master: Name service for ROS (i.e. helps nodes find each other)
+- Master: Name service for ROS (i.e. helps nodes find each other)
-rosout: ROS equivalent of stdout/stderr
+- rosout: ROS equivalent of stdout/stderr
-roscore: Master + rosout + parameter server (parameter server will be introduced later)
+- roscore: Master + rosout + parameter server (parameter server will be introduced later)

 Client libraries needed:
 rospy: python client library
 roscpp: c++ client library

-### Turtlesim:S
+### Turtlesim:
 Turtlesim is a simple simulator used to understand ROS.
 Turtlesim gives a basic idea of what one can do with a real robot using ROS.
 Simulating turtlesim can be done using python code or a keypad.
 To execute teleoperation in turtlesim, turtle_teleop_key is used.

 <!--img/gif…………pics can be added of turtlebot-->